fleek-network/ursa/crates/ursa-application/README.md

 # Ursa application layer

-> Ursa's evm based application layer.
-Bullshark certificates contain txns are forwarded to this layer via an ABCI engine and executed in the vm.
+> Ursa's EVM-based application layer.
+Bullshark certificates containing transactions are forwarded to this layer via an ABCI engine and executed in the VM.